hardingadonis/sponi/docs/CONTRIBUTING.md

 - `fix`: Fix a bug, issue, or error, tool scan warning.
 - `docs`: Update or add documentation.
 - `feat`: Add a new feature.
 (Usually used in the PR title)
+- `refactor`: Refactor an existing code.
+- `delete`: Delete an existing code.